perigrin/the-room/_posts/2020-03-02-Building-a-Shopify-App-With-Perl-Part-1.md

 same.
 So just go follow them, I'll wait.
 You can go ahead and use [their setup with ngrok][8] too, it'll play nice with our set up.

 Now that you've done that let's replace their Step 3 with Perl.
-Becasue we want others to participate in development we're going to be starting with [Mojolicious::Lite][6].
+Because we want others to participate in development we're going to be starting with [Mojolicious::Lite][6].
 Add the following to the `cpanfile`: